 The laying of the underground cables would not have produced any significant waste at the construction or operational phases.
 Material excavated would primarily have been used to reinstate affected areas after the laying of the underground cable.
-Any other waste was to be removed off-site for disposal at an authorised waste facility or else deposited within the borrow pits of the two wind farms - in the case of the first two sections of the cable.
+Any other waste was to be removed off-site for disposal at an authorised waste facility or else deposited within the borrow pits of the two wind farms - in the case of the first two sections of the underground cable.
+There is no evidence of mounds of spoil anywhere along the route.